Get Started with Confluent Cloud on the Azure Marketplace with Commitments

 The region you select does not need to match the region where you run your Confluent Cloud clusters.
 Confluent Cloud uses the selected region to store metadata for this resource group, and you are not charged for this metadata storage.

-For the Confluent Organization details, choose to either Create a new Confluent organization or Link to an existing organization.
-If you link to an existing organization, you will be prompted for your Confluent Cloud account credentials.
+Under Confluent Organization details, choose Create a new Confluent organization or Link to an existing organization.
+If you link to your existing Azure Marketplace subscription, Confluent Cloud prompts you for your account credentials.

-Click the Link to an existing organization button to navigate to the Confluent Cloud log in page.
+Click Link to an existing organization to navigate to the Confluent Cloud login page.

 Sign in with your existing Confluent Cloud credentials.

 Click Choose this organization.
-Once confirmed, the linked organization name will appear next to the Confluent Organization Name field in the Azure Portal.
+After confirmation, the linked organization name appears next to Confluent Organization Name in the Azure portal.

 Important